 A student who has been placed on financial probation may submit a written appeal with supporting documentation to the Student Financial Aid Satisfactory Academic Appeals Committee.
 The Appeals Committee membership consists of two (2) voting faculty members and three (3) voting representatives from the Student Services areas.
-The Director of Student Financial Aid and the Assistant Director of Student Financial Aid are non-voting members of the committee.
+The Director of Student Financial Aid is a non-voting members of the committee.
 A quorum consists of five members and at least three must be voting members.
 Appeals are accepted for extenuating circumstances such as illness, death of an immediate family member or undue hardship.
 Students who have their appeals approved will be placed on an academic plan and continue on financial aid probation until they meet satisfactory academic progress or complete a degree.
 Appeal application forms are available online and in the Student Financial Services Office.
-Appeals will be reviewed at various times in each semester.
+The Appeals Committee meets once monthly except in December.
 Check with the Student Financial Services Office for dates and deadlines.
 If an appeal is denied, the student may request to meet with the Appeals Committee if additional documentation can be provided.
 Decisions of the Appeals Committee are final.